DocRountree/BiologyCurriculum/README.md

 #### Lesson 4: Future Climates

 ## Unit 6: The Discipline of Biology

+### Big Idea:

+Humans have always been exceptional at studying the world and applying what they learned.

 ### Chapter 1: History of Biology
 #### Lesson 1: Prehistoric Humans